 2.3 Use font Times New Roman 12 points.

-2.4 Limit your manuscript to a maximum of 25 pages of A4 size including illustrations (e.g., figures, maps, photographs, diagrams and tables).
-The maximum length for short communications will be 15 pages.
+2.4 Length of manuscript: Research paper maximum 20 pages of A4 size including illustrations (e.g., figures, photographs, and tables) and references.
+Maximum length for short communications is 15 pages.

 2.5 Language: Write your text in good English (British or American, but not a mixture of these, e.g., colour vs color, favour vs favor, behaviour vs behavior, analyse vs analyze, catalyse vs catalyze, hydrolyse vs hydrolyze, centre vs center, fibre vs fiber, labelled vs labeled, etc.).
 The manuscript must be spell-checked and grammar-checked before submission.
 The language in the manuscript should be checked and edited by a professional language editor or native English colleague to eliminate grammatical or spelling errors and to conform to correct scientific English.
 Poor language in a manuscript will lead to rejection.